VeritasSoftware/AspNetCore.SignalR.EventStream/Docs/README_HubAuthorization.md

     //Set up your Authorization policy requirements here, for the Event Stream SignalR Hub
-    //If you want anonymous access, use below AllowAnonymousAuthorizationRequirement services.AddAuthorization(builder => builder.AddHubAuthorizationPolicy(new AllowAnonymousAuthorizationRequirement())
+    //If you want anonymous access, use below AllowAnonymousAuthorizationRequirement services.AddAuthorization(builder => builder.AddHubPolicyRequirements(new AllowAnonymousAuthorizationRequirement())
-                                                .AddHubPublishAuthorizationPolicy(new AllowAnonymousAuthorizationRequirement())
+                                                .AddHubPublishPolicyRequirements(new AllowAnonymousAuthorizationRequirement())
-                                                .AddHubSubscribeAuthorizationPolicy(new AllowAnonymousAuthorizationRequirement())
+                                                .AddHubSubscribePolicyRequirements(new AllowAnonymousAuthorizationRequirement())
-                                                .AddHubUnsubscribeAuthorizationPolicy(new AllowAnonymousAuthorizationRequirement()));
+                                                .AddHubUnsubscribePolicyRequirements(new AllowAnonymousAuthorizationRequirement()));
 ```

 **Note:-** You can use the Event Stream AddAuthorization extension or you can create your own.